rvthak/Makefile-Maker/README.md

 (! -org NOT yet implemented !)
 10) ( --help)  Terminates Program and Prints Help

-!
-Disclaimer !
+! __Important Note__ !
 To mess with the parameters, some basic programming knowledge is advised.
 This program was developed for pesonal use, so if configured incorrectly it will not work.